kondor3d/kondor/README.md

-The first stage is making sure testers have the Pi 3B and can connect the slicer to the firmware. please use this Google doc for instructions for now: https://docs.google.com/document/d/19AATh-Tu5reST9AKc0AZlHu6AHty7qCWfsSJ5gP3phQ/edit?usp=sharing
+The first stage is making sure testers have the Pi 3B and can connect the slicer to the firmware. please use this Google doc for instructions for now: https://docs.google.com/document/d/19AATh-Tu5reST9AKc0AZlHu6AHty7qCWfsSJ5gP3phQ/edit?usp=sharing We will move the descrition to github once we have the firmware more tested out.